Review of the Cuisinart DBM-8 Supreme Grind Automatic Burr Coffee Mill

-The oxygen will begin to act on the coffee, breaking apart the oils, thus aging the coffee and flattening out the flavor.
+The oxygen will begin to act on the coffee, breaking apart the oils, thus ageing the coffee and flattening out the flavour.

 Cuisinart claims that this machine can grind for 12 cups of coffee in about 40 seconds, and for 18 cups in 55 seconds.
 Take that with a pinch of salt, though.
 (Not literally!)
 Grinding time also depends on what kind of coffee you’re making, what bean you’re using, etc.

 If you aren’t interested in extraction rate, coffee-to-water ratio, ideal brewing temperature, etc., Cuisinart DBM-8 Supreme Grind Automatic Burr Mill will make you happy.
 Its grind quality is superior to blade grinders, and grinding coffee fresh will always make a better brew.

 Coming in at a price point just over those nasty blade grinders, and equivalent to some hand grinders, we can’t help but praise this tiny machine.